cloudnative-pg/cloudnative-pg/docs/src/faq.md

 What does it mean?**

-According to the microservice architectural pattern, a container is designed to run a single application, or process.
-As a result, such container images are built to have the main application run as the single entry point (the so-called PID 1 process).
+According to the microservice architectural pattern, a container is designed to run a single application or process.
+As a result, such container images are built to run the main application as the single entry point (the so-called PID 1 process).

-In Kubernetes terms the application is referred to as workload.
+In Kubernetes terms, the application is referred to as workload.
-Workloads can be stateless like a web application, or stateful like a database.
-Mapping this concept to PostgreSQL, an immutable application container is a single "postgres" process that is running and that is tied to a single and specific version - the one in the immutable container image.
+Workloads can be stateless like a web application or stateful like a database.
+Mapping this concept to PostgreSQL, an immutable application container is a single "postgres" process that is running and tied to a single and specific version - the one in the immutable container image.

-No other processes such as SSH or systemd or syslog are allowed.
+No other processes such as SSH or systemd, or syslog are allowed.

 Immutable Application Containers are in contrast with Mutable System Containers, which are still a very common way to interpret and use containers.

-Immutable means that a container won\'t be modified during its life: no updates, no patches, no configuration changes.
+Immutable means that a container won't be modified during its life: no updates, no patches, no configuration changes.
 If you must update the application code or apply a patch, you build a new image and redeploy it.
 Immutability makes deployments safer and more repeatable.